The following Value Added Tax guidance note by Tolley and written by Anne Redston provides comprehensive and up to date tax information covering:

 Remember that this guidance note and the other guidance notes on appealing to the Tribunal are only a summary; they do not cover all situations.
 You may need to take further advice in relation to your client’s appeal position.
 If your client’s appeal is to the Scottish First-tier Tribunal, the procedure may not be the same as that set out here.
 You are advised to take specialist advice.

 Once you have arrived, you may need to locate the tax hearings within the building ― in Taylor House they are on the top floor, with immigration appeals on the lower floors.
-When you arrive at the waiting area for the tax hearings, at some point, the clerk for the hearing (the person who manages all the arrangements for the hearing and makes sure it goes smoothly) is likely to come to the waiting area to talk to the parties.
+When you arrive at the waiting area for the tax hearings, at some point the clerk for the hearing (the person who manages all the arrangements for the hearing and makes sure it goes smoothly) is likely to come to the waiting area to talk to the parties.
 Explain that you are just observing and then sit quietly at the back of the Tribunal room.
-You can
+You can come and go when you like, but it is courteous to bow your head slightly to the Tribunal if you enter or leave when

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.